-There are thousands of down payment assistance programs offered across the country for prospective buyers just like you.
+There are many down payment assistance programs offered across the country for prospective buyers just like you.
 In Idaho, you can choose from a number of local and national programs depending on your needs and household income.

 Here are just a few down payment assistance programs offered specifically for Idaho homebuyers:

 The Idaho Housing and Finance Association offers a Down Payment/Closing Cost Assistance program to eligible borrowers as a second mortgage or a forgivable loan.

 Qualified homebuyers can receive a second mortgage with a fixed rate of 5% over 10 years.
 To qualify for the program, participants must have a credit score of at least 640, complete a homebuyer education course, and contribute at least 0.5% of the home's purchase price.

 Other homebuyers may be eligible to receive a forgivable loan for up to 5% of the sale price.
 It's a tiered program that decreases 10% each year, so the loan is fully forgiven at the end of year 10.
 To qualify for a forgivable loan, borrowers must take a homebuyer education course and contribute at least 0.5% of the home's purchase price.

 U.S. Department of Housing and Urban Development